imerad/imerad.github.io/_pages/about.md

 Publications
 ------

 * Language very rare for all.
 Published in the [Proceedings of the First Workshop on Language Models for Low-Resource Languages](https://aclanthology.org/2025.loreslm-1.12/).
-Joint work with A. Wolf, Z. Mazzawi and Y. Léo.}
+Joint work with A. Wolf, Z. Mazzawi and Y. Léo.

 * Convergence and concentration properties of constant step-size SGD through Markov chains.
 Preprint.
 Joint work with S. Gaïffas. [arXiv](https://arxiv.org/abs/2306.11497)